 Teaching.
 Grant has been an Adjunct Professor of Law at the University of Wisconsin Law School, where he taught immigration law.

 - Labor & Employment

 - Banking & Financial Institutions

 Education and Honors

 - University of Michigan Law School (J.D., 1996)

 - Tufts University (B.A., magna cum laude, 1989)

 - American Immigration Lawyers Association (Member of the Social Security Administration (SSA) Taskforce, former member of Interagency Taskforce, member of E-Verify Legislative Taskforce, member of Employer Verification Liaison Committee, and Chair of National Liaison Committee to the U.S. Social Security Administration)

-- Second Harvest of Southern Wisconsin (Vice Chair of the Board)
+- Second Harvest of Southern Wisconsin (Former Chair of the Board of Directors)

-- Community Immigration Law Center (Vice President of Board of Directors)
+- Community Immigration Law Center (President of the Board of Directors)

 - Quarles & Brady Diversity Committee (Representative)